Kasey Rogers: Life and career

-A Democrat, she supported the campaign of Adlai Stevenson during the 1952 presidential election.
-She was a Presbyterian.

 Death

 After battling throat cancer for many years, Rogers went into cardiac arrest.
 She then suffered a stroke and died in Los Angeles, California, on July 6, 2006, aged 80.
 She was buried at the Forest Lawn, Hollywood Hills Cemetery in Los Angeles.

 Other achievements

 In the 1970s, she became involved with motorcycles after her son began riding and then racing at the age of nine.
 Rogers became involved in the world of motocross racing.
 She worked closely with the AMA and established PURR ("PowderPuffs Unlimited Riders and Racers"), an association that brought women into the male-dominated sport, in 1974.
 PURR would later evolve into what is now the Women's Pro-Class division.

 Books

 Rogers wrote five books with Mark Wood.
 The first was The Bewitched Cookbook: Magic in the Kitchen (1996), a cookbook based on the television series Bewitched with the foreword written by Rogers' co-star and friend Sandra Gould.
 Her other books are Halloween Crafts: Eerily Elegant Décor (2001), Character Wreaths: Holiday Projects for Year 'Round Decor (2002), Decorating for Christmas (2003), and Create a Bewitched Falloween: 55 Projects for Decorating and Entertaining (2003).
-Rogers and Wood filmed an unaired pilot for a proposed how-to craft series, Hands on Holidays.
-The pilot was released on DVD in 2006.

 In 2013, Bewitched and Beyond: The Fan Who Came to Dinner by Mark Wood (with Eddie Lucas) was published by BearManor Media, a book that recounts Wood's friendship with Rogers.
 The title of Charles Tranberg's biography of Agnes Moorehead, I Love the Illusion, derives from Rogers' recounting how Moorehead used this expression when asked about acting.